-When you think of mountainous terrain, impressive beauty and a wildly dramatic environment, what comes to mind?
+When you think of mountainous terrain, impressive beauty, and a wildly dramatic environment, what comes to mind?
 Does Patagonia ring a bell?
 Patagonia can be a bit of an intimidating place to have on your itinerary, with advanced treks that can last for days and extreme weather.
-But what better place to start than El Chalten Hiking: the top trekking destination worldwide and an excellent starting point for hikers of all levels.
+You can travel from El Calafate to El Chaltén, and discover why El Chaltén is the better place to start loving hiking trips.

-Besides some specific ice walks, rock climbing or unusually long expeditions, there’s really no previous training needed.
+Besides some specific ice walks, rock climbing, or unusually long expeditions, there’s really no previous training needed.
 We do recommend, however, including some walking in your daily routine before your trip.
 Chalten offers marvelous day hikes in the Glaciers National Park, and we’re giving you the options without much of a climb that can be done in half a day.
-Remember to wear comfy walking sneakers, good windproof/waterproof layers and bring your camera with lots of space in your memory card!
+Remember to wear comfy walking sneakers, and good windproof/waterproof layers, and bring your camera with lots of space in your memory card!

-This walk can also be done in car or by bike: another very easy and 1 hour (2.4 miles) one-way walk that goes through the forest before reaching a 65-foot beautiful waterfall.
-Under good conditions, you can access this walk all year ‘round.
+This walk can also be done by car or by bike: another very easy and 1 hour (2.4 miles) one-way walk that goes through the forest before reaching a 65-foot beautiful waterfall.
+Under good conditions, you can access this walk all year round.
 We especially recommend this walk for people who don’t have much time or who are just spending a few hours in Chalten.

 This is a short, 40-minute walk one-way, just over three-and-a-half miles from Chalten.
 On this walk, you will get a wide, panoramic of all the mountains in the Glaciers National Park.
 Take note that the last entrance to El Cañadon doesn’t have any protective fences, so be very careful not to get too close to the edge.
 This viewpoint is excellent for getting great shots when the sky is clear.
 You might even see some low-gliding vultures over the river.